TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms 1 day left until total solar #Eclipse2017 Get your weather forecast, viewing map, imagery and more for the historic August 21 event AROUND NOAA // Globe had 2nd warmest July and year to date on record NOAA scientists get rare chance to study effects of August 21 eclipse on weather Early-season storms one indicator of active Atlantic hurricane season ahead
+Enter Search Terms Out of this world: Imagery from the total solar eclipse across America AROUND NOAA // Happening today: Total solar #Eclipse2017!
+NOAA scientists get rare chance to study effects of August 21 eclipse on weather Globe had 2nd warmest July and year to date on record Early-season storms one indicator of active Atlantic hurricane season ahead

 *   About our agency
 *   News and features